spack/spack/lib/spack/docs/packaging_guide.rst

 list of flags whenever the flag handler is ``env_flags``.
-If the package passes flags through the environment or the build system manually (in the install method, for example), we recommend using the default flag handler, or removind manual references and implementing a custom flag handler method that adds the desired flags to export as environment variables or pass to the build system.
+If the package passes flags through the environment or the build system manually (in the install method, for example), we recommend using the default flag handler, or removing manual references and implementing a custom flag handler method that adds the desired flags to export as environment variables or pass to the build system.
 Manual flag passing is likely to interfere with the ``env_flags`` and